-If after sending a request letter, the school does not respond or provide the services in a prompt manner, parents can use our sample letter to send a complaint to TEA – whether that was in mid-March or as late as April 17, 2020.
+If after sending a request letter, the school does not respond or provide the services in a prompt manner, parents can use our sample letter to send a complaint to TEA.
 Or you can use our auto letter generator that will create a customized letter to TEA.

 Sample Letter to School Requesting Compensatory Services

 [Name of School]

 [School City, State, Zip]

 Dear [Name of Director of Special Education or Case Manager]:

 My child, [Student’s Name], was a student at [Campus Name] during the 2019-2020 school year, including the time in the spring of 2020 when schools were ordered closed due to the COVID-19 pandemic.
 I am writing to request: